 Although it’s long-lasting, make sure not to keep your bottle of ketchup for too long.

 The Verdict On Ketchup

 The first recorded recipe for ketchup was a fish-based sauce from China.
-It is believed when the recipe made its way across the world, that Americans added tomatoes into the recipe.
+It is believed when the recipe made its way across the world, that Americans added tomatoes to the recipe.
 Thus, making an early form of the ketchup that is enjoyed today.